Beginner’s Guide to Counting Macros

-There is a science to losing fat and/or gaining muscle mass.
-Counting macros is a great way to put that science into action.
+There is a science to losing fat and/or body mass and counting macros is a great way to put that science into action.

 The science is based on calculating how much energy your body requires to maintain itself.
-The body needs less energy to lose fat, or more energy to gain weight or muscle.
-All energy is derived from the macros you eat, and counting them is the perfect way to track your food consumption and put yourself in a safe calorie deficit that won’t cause you to feel starved like other popular diets do.
+If a person eats less than this amount, weight loss will occur.
+Since all energy is derived from the macros you eat, counting them is the perfect way to track your food consumption and put yourself in a safe calorie deficit that won’t cause you to feel starved like other popular diets do.

 The term “macros” is an abbreviation of the word Macronutrients.

 There are three macronutrients and this is where calories (food energy) comes from.